anoma/namada/filter_template/README.md

 # Filter script wasm template

-This is just a template of a wasm module for matchmaker script.
+This is just a template of a wasm module for filter script.

 ## Quick start